 There is no evidence required for you to achieve this Open Badge.
-All you need to do is provide us with your email address on the day of the learning session that you attended so we can send you the badge.
+All you need to do is register or log on to SSSC badges and apply for the badge provide us the day of the learning session that you attended.

 But ... we do hope you will look at the Silver and Gold levels below which will demonstrate and evidence your learning in that particular area of practice.

 Silver - Reflector

 To obtain Silver - Reflector badge, you will be asked to submit a short written piece of work around 100 - 300 words (or submit any other evidence of learning which could include a video, podcast or visual representation of your learning), demonstrating what you have learned from the learning session, highlighting what were the most useful parts to you and your service.

 To obtain Gold - Implementer badge, you will be asked to submit a longer written piece of work (e.g. 250 - 500 words or a video, podcast or visual representation) of how you have implemented the learning into your practice, linking this with the Health and Social Care Standards